CoppeliaRobotics/simUI/README.txt

 3) Download and install Qt (same version as V-REP) i.e. 5.5.0

-4) Download and install SAXON
+4) Download and install the XSLT processor

    On Linux: